Retrieve historical imagery

 - Play the time animation again.

 As expected, the greatest amount of vegetation loss occurs between 1978 and 1994.
 From 1994 to 2004, it appears that there was a dramatic decrease in land-use change, which suggests that the 1991 regulations on the aquaculture industry may have been effective in thwarting the spread of shrimp farms.
-After 2004, some areas even experienced a rebound, transitioning from water back to vegetation.
+After 2004, some areas even experienced a rebound, and changed from water back to vegetation.
 These areas are important to your organization and donors in supporting the idea that education and conservation can result in restoration.

 - Zoom to the coastal areas of Samut Songkhram.
 Play the animation along different sections of the coast.
 Take note of where you see the most reduction and rebound in healthy vegetation.